hallambaker/Mathematical-Mesh/Web/Guide/device.md

 ````
->device earl udf://example.com/EACF-TBZ6-QREI-RQT2-NX7M-AJM2-F7TE-P2
+Alice> device earl udf://example.com/EAQZ-QTRP-Z7NQ-2Y26-GFWX-FIN3-K55G-PE
-ERROR - The feature has not been implemented
+ERROR - Object reference not set to an instance of an object.
 ````

 The tool performs the tasks of resolving the EARL, decrypting the discovery record